Black Rock Forest

 Black Rock Forest is a 3920 acre forest and biological field station maintained by Black Rock Forest Consortium.
 It is located in the western Hudson Highlands region of the U.S. state of New York, in Orange County, mostly in the town of Cornwall, with the southern fringe overlapping into the neighboring town of Highlands.

-Established by a local resident in 1928, the forest was the property of Harvard University until 1989.
-The Consortium has invested heavily in facilities to improve its research and educational missions and promote sustainability, erecting several green buildings in the middle of the forest with guest facilities, classrooms and laboratories.
+Established by a local physician, Dr. Ernest G. Stillman, in 1927, the forest was the property of Harvard University from 1949 until 1989.
+The Consortium has invested heavily in facilities to improve its research and educational missions and promote sustainability, erecting several green buildings in the middle of the forest with guest facilities, classrooms, and laboratories.
 Its educational facilities are used by groups at every level, from elementary grades to college undergraduates.
 Over 400 papers have been published from research done in the forest.

 History

-Forest began to grow in the area about 14,000 years ago, with the retreat of the glaciers at the end of the last Ice Age.
+The forest began to grow in the area about 14,000 years ago, with the retreat of the glaciers at the end of the last Ice Age.
 Originally, like many post-glacial forests, it consisted of evergreen conifers such as spruce and fir, but as the climate warmed they gave way to the deciduous species of oak and maple that now predominate.

 Like much of the Highlands, the land now part of Black Rock had been heavily impacted by human usage.
-Native communities hunted the forest extensively, built large settlements and started forest fires to clear sections of the woods and prevent larger natural ones.
-After colonization of the Hudson Valley in 1690, the impact becomes more evident to the contemporary eye.
-During the last years of the Revolutionary War the Continental Army used the Continental Road that runs through the center of the property to get between West Point and its encampment at New Windsor.
+Native communities hunted the forest extensively, built large settlements, and started forest fires to clear sections of the woods and prevent larger natural ones.
+After colonization of the Hudson Valley in 1690, the impact of human activity increased.
+During the last years of the Revolutionary War, the Continental Army used the Continental Road that runs through the center of the property to get between West Point and its encampment at New Windsor.
 Spy Rock got its name from its use by Continental soldiers as a lookout point where they could monitor Newburgh Bay for any signs of British activity on the strategically important Hudson River.

-Throughout the 19th century it saw extensive logging and mining, with some homesteads and farms established in its lower-lying portions.
-Only one building, the 1834 Chatsfield stone house, remains today.
+Throughout the 19th century, Black Rock Forest saw extensive logging and mining, with some homesteads and farms established in its lower-lying portions.
+Only one building, the 1834 Chatfield Stone House, remains today.
 As the forest land began to decline in value with the depletion of its productive resources, various tracts were bought by the Stillman family in the late 19th and early 20th centuries.
-In 1928, enough land had been acquired for Dr. Ernest Stillman to officially create Black Rock Forest for research and demonstration purposes.
+In 1927, enough land had been acquired for James Stillman's son Ernest, to officially create Black Rock Forest for research and demonstration purposes.
 He hoped to restore it to productive use again through newly developed practical forestry techniques, as well as leaving plenty of undisturbed land available for use in silvicultural research.